-The start of the New Year can offer a clean slate, an opportunity to reset our mental health, modify behaviors that are not working for us, and the chance to set new intentions.
+The start of the New Year can offer a clean slate, an opportunity to reset our mental health, modify behaviors that are not working, and the chance to set new goals for the New Year.
 At the same time, people often unknowingly sabotage these goals within the first two months.
+What percentage of New Year’s resolutions fail?
 Approximately 80 percent of people do not see their New Year’s resolutions to fruition.
-This is why it’s important for people to reframe their approach to achieving resolutions.
+This is why people need to reframe their approach to achieving New Year’s resolutions, adopting the advantages of a growth mindset.

 Break Down Resolutions Into Smaller Goals